cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - A visualization for secure e-mail was added: The user can enter dynamically data which is signed or encrypted using the S/MIME protocol.

-- Another visualization for the AES algorithm was added: flow_visualization showing how the bits are changed round-by-round.
+- Another visualization for the AES algorithm was added: flow visualization showing how the bits are changed round-by-round (compiled with Java 1.5).

 - For the simple column transposition now a known-plaintext analysis is added to calculate the transposition key.
-  This known-plaintext analysis is now better integrated together with the previous known-plaintext analysis for the Hill cipher.
+  This known-plaintext analysis is now better integrated together with the previous known-plaintext analysis for the Hill cipher. xxxxxx

-- Further Vigenère analysis (according to Schroedel, for very short cryptograms). xxxxxxxx xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+- Further Vigenère analysis (according to Schroedel, very effective for very short cryptograms). xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx